Editor and Manager, Alumni CommunicationsRachel Kuebler

 Webster University is an independent, coeducational, multicampus, and international university offering undergraduate and graduate degrees through the College of Arts & Sciences, the George Herbert Walker School of Business & Technology, the School of Communications, the School of Education, and the Leigh Gerdine College of Fine Arts.
 It is dedicated to academic excellence and innovation in higher education.

-Founded in 1915 in St. Louis, Webster University now offers its programs to more than 21,000 students at locations throughout the United States and in Austria, the United Kingdom, the Netherlands, the People’s Republic of China, Thailand, Switzerland, Ghana and Greece.
+Founded in 1915 in St. Louis, Webster University now offers its programs to almost 20,000 students at locations throughout the United States and in Austria, the United Kingdom, the Netherlands, the People’s Republic of China, Thailand, Switzerland, Ghana and Greece.

 View www.webster.edu for more information.